 Note that Betfair can also offer live streaming of La Liga 2 matches.

 To access their live streams you must first register and then have either a funded account or have placed a bet on the site within the 24 hours prior to the match you want to watch.

 To learn more, please read our guide to accessing bookmaker live streams.

-Below are our top La Liga tipsters from the 2015/16 season.
+Below are our top La Liga tipsters from recent seasons.
 Which of these expert La Liga tipsters will be profitable once again in this season?

 For the latest tips, please visit our La Liga Betting Tips page.